Nemo Library - introduction and purpose

 [BSD-style license],

-the text of which is included in the distribution archive.
+the text of which is also included in the distribution archive.

 Contact the author: [Hrvoje Lukatela]